 First-Year Programs seeks to ease the transition into college life for first-year students.
-Our student-focused advisors assist students in any way possible that will ensure a successful first year and beyond.
-Advisors connect with students on a regular basis so as to ensure academic success.

-A variety of resources are available such as career planning, academic skills assessments, tutoring, and various social and academic activities.
-The First-Year Experience Course, New Student Orientation, and Learning Communities are also offered through First-Year Programs.
+Our student-focused advisors assist students so as to ensure a successful first year and beyond.
+Advisors connect with students on a regular basis so as to ensure academic success and offer access to a variety of resources that are available such as career planning, academic skills assessments, tutoring, and various social and academic activities.